JasCons/AI-Track/DEPLOYMENT.md

 Placeholders / Live link
 - After the first successful deployment you can set a canonical link for your hosted app.
 Add the live URL here after you confirm it:

-Live site: UPDATED_LINK  (Link for the live domain hosting of web/mobile apps)
+Live site: https://jascons.github.io/AI-Track/  (Link for the live domain hosting of web/mobile apps)

 To configure a custom domain on Firebase Hosting follow the Firebase console instructions (Ownership verification + DNS records).
 For GitHub Pages you can configure a custom domain in the repository settings and point a CNAME/A record to GitHub Pages IPs.